 - Questions to ask the panel, what not to ask the panel

 - Creating success stories, avoiding mistakes, what to say at the end of the interview

 Online magistrate training

 When you order ‘How To Become A Magistrate’ guide you will receive INSTANT 30-days FREE ACCESS to our online magistrate interview video training suite that will teach you how to pass the first magistrate interview!
-After the 30 days free trial is over the service is automatically charged at just £4.95 plus vat per month with no minimum term.
+After the 30 days free trial is over the service is automatically charged at just £5.95 plus vat per month with no minimum term.
+You may cancel at anytime.
 See our terms and conditions for more details.